top of page

 Do's:

-• Reflect on the lessons learned and how the experience influenced your behavior and relationships.
+• Reflect on the lessons learned and how the experience changed your approach to leading or working with others.

 Don'ts: